 Your surgeon will schedule your follow-up consultation according to the time your nose needs to heal.

+Most patients have their nasal cast removed during a quick in-clinic visit.
 It will be exciting as this will be the first time you can assess the shape your new nose!
+Here’s what typically happens:

 If this happens to you, carefully apply an additional layer of tape to the top of the existing one.